 We’re sharing our top cleaning tips for the jobs you might have been putting off…

-3. Descaling a kettle and coffee machine – fill the kettle with a solution consisting of half water and half vinegar, and leave it overnight.
+3. Descaling a kettle and coffee machine – Fill the kettle with a solution consisting of half water and half white vinegar, and leave it overnight.
 In the morning, the lime scale will come off easily.
-Rinse thoroughly to remove any vinegary odors.
+Rinse thoroughly to remove any vinegary odours.
 For coffee makers, add the vinegar solution to the water compartment, run the machine through its process (with no coffee), and repeat twice with plain water.

-4. Descaling shower head – soak in the shower head overnight in a solution of half water and half white vinegar.
+4. Descaling shower head – Soak the shower head overnight in a solution of half water and half white vinegar.
 Rinse with plain water after soaking and use a needle to poke any remaining scale out of the jet holes.

-5. Smelly fridge – place coffee beans in the small pot inside the fridge, change once a week and repeat.
+5. Smelly fridge – Place coffee beans in a small pot inside the fridge, change once a week and repeat.

-6. Disinfecting teddy bears – place teddy in the freezer overnight.
-Low temperature will kill all bacteria.
+6. Disinfecting teddy bears – Place teddy in the freezer overnight.
+The low temperature will kill all bacteria.

-7. Sanitising kitchen sponge – put the wet sponge in the microwave, heating it on high for one minute.
-Let the sponge cool down before taking out from the microwave.
+7. Sanitising kitchen sponge – Put the wet sponge in the microwave, heating it on high for one minute.
+Let the sponge cool down before taking out of the microwave.

-9. Oven cleaning – carbonate soda and vinegar is the answer.
-Mix the baking soda with vinegar to get the spreadable paste consistency.
+9. Oven cleaning – Bicarbonate soda and white vinegar is the answer.
+Mix the soda with vinegar to get the spreadable paste consistency.
 With a sponge apply paste all over interior surfaces of the oven, steering clear of the heating elements.
 Turn the oven on 70°c for 15 minutes.
-Let the oven cool down and wash the product with the clean water.
+Let the oven cool down and wash off the product with clean water.